ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/kubernetes/deploy-ams-on-kubernetes.md

 #### Step 2: Modify the components.yaml file

-Add the following line to line 132 of the file: --kubelet-insecure-tls.
-The lines are going to seem exactly as below.
+Add the following to line 132 of the file: `--kubelet-insecure-tls`.

 ```yml
 spec: